 - Chill until ready to serve.

 Shiny Chocolate Glaze (optional topping)

 - 1 cup semisweet chocolate chips

 - ⅓ cup light corn syrup

 - 3 teaspoons water

-Dip the tops of the eclairs in the warm chocolate glaze (or spread on if that’s easier) and set on a sheet pan.
+- Dip the tops of the eclairs in the warm chocolate glaze (or spread on if that’s easier) and set on a sheet pan or wire rack.
 Chill, uncovered, at least 1 hour to set the glaze.
 Serve chilled.